firebase/firebase-functions/.guides/usage.md

 When you deploy a function with `secrets`, the CLI will prompt you to enter the secret's value.

+Alternatively, you can instruct the user to set the secret using the Firebase CLI command:

+firebase functions:secrets:set <NAME>

 ## Use the Firebase Admin SDK

 To interact with Firebase services like Firestore, Auth, or RTDB from within your functions, you need to initialize the Firebase Admin SDK.
 Call `initializeApp` without any arguments so that Application Default Credentials are used.